Henry Harwood: Second World War

 Vice-Admiral Harwood inspects ratings at HMS Canopus, the Royal Navy training base in Alexandria, in September 1942.

 Harwood suspected that Graf Spee would try to strike next at the merchant shipping off the River Plate estuary.
 With Cumberland being absent for repairs, Harwood deployed his other three cruisers off the estuary on 12 December.
-In the ensuing Battle of the River Plate on 13 December, Harwood's cruisers were damaged, but so was Graf Spee, which fled to Montevideo in neutral Uruguay.
+In the ensuing Battle of the River Plate on 13 December, Harwood's cruisers were damaged, but so was Graf Spee, which entered Montevideo harbour in neutral Uruguay.
 She was scuttled there a few days later.
 For this action, Harwood was promoted to rear admiral and knighted.